 The Upper Klamath is a class IV+ run that begins in Southern Oregon and ends in California.
 This is a consistent big water run even in mid summer due to dependable dam releases from John C. Boyle Powerhouse.
 Above 4000 the river starts to develop a strong push and starts edging into class V territory.

 The river cuts a steep wilderness canyon through a high desert volcanic plateau at the south edge of the Cascades.
 The area is rich in Old West history with old cabins, mines, and long-deserted Indian settlements.
 It's also a major stop on the Pacific flyway, with frequent sightings of bald eagles, osprey, and blue herons.

-Momentum River Expeditions (541) 488-2525 offers world-class rafting trips in Oregon, Northern California, and Idaho.
+Momentum River Expeditions (541) 488-2525 offers world-class rafting and adventure travel trips in Oregon, Northern California, Idaho, Alaska, and beyond.

 This river makes a very action packed 1-day trip or a base camp style 2-day trip (There is a 'safari style' riverside camp with luxury camping and multi-sport options).
-Because there is a warm up stretch the Upper Klamath is a great trip for both experienced and first-time paddlers in good health.
+Because there is a warm up stretch the Upper Klamath is a great rafting trip for both experienced and first-time paddlers in good health.